zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 # Runtime view

-This section covers the main processes of the IRS-DV and explains how data is transfered and processed when a job is executed.
+This section covers the main processes of the IRS-DV.

 ## Overall

-This section describes the overall flow of the IRS
+This section describes the overall flow of the IRS-DV.

 overall (IMAGE)